aws-samples/amazon-sagemaker-secure-mlops/README.md

 - Provides workload and data isolation
 - Facilitates the billing and improves cost visibility and control
 - Separates between development, test, and production

+You can find a recommended multi-account best practices in the whitepaper [Build a Secure Enterprise Machine Learning Platform on AWS](https://docs.aws.amazon.com/whitepapers/latest/build-secure-enterprise-ml-platform/aws-accounts.html).

+The solution implements the following multi-account approach:
++ A dedicated AWS account (development account) per Data Science team and one Amazon SageMaker Studio domain per region per account
++ Dedicated AWS accounts for staging and production of AI/ML models
++ Optional usage of AWS Organizations to enable trust and security control policies for member AWS accounts

+Without loss of generality, this solution uses three account groups:
++ **Development** (data science) account: this account is used by data scientists and ML engineers to perform experimentation and development.
+Data science tools such as Amazon SageMaker Studio is used in the development account.
+Amazon S3 buckets with data and models, code repositories and CI/CD pipelines are hosted in this account.
+Models are build, trained, validated, and registered in the model repository in this account.
++ **Testing/staging/UAT** accounts: Validated and approved models are first deployed to the staging account, where the automated unit and integration tests are run.
+Data scientists and ML engineers do have read-only access to this account.
++ **Production** accounts: Tested models from the staging accounts are finally deployed to the production account for both online and batch inference.

+❗ For real-life production setup we recommend to use additional two account groups:
++ **Shared services** accounts: This account hosts common resources like team code repositories, CI/CD pipelines for MLOps workflows, Docker image repositories, service catalog portfolios, model registries, and library package repositories.
++ **Data management** accounts: A dedicated AWS account to store and manage all data for the machine learning process.
+It is recommended to implement strong data security and governance practices using [AWS Data Lake](https://aws.amazon.com/solutions/implementations/data-lake-solution/) and [AWS Lake Formation](https://aws.amazon.com/lake-formation/).

+Each of these account groups can have multiple AWS accounts and environments for development and testing of services and storing different type of data.

 ## User setup
 Initial baselines for the IAM roles are taken from [Secure data science reference architecture](https://github.com/aws-samples/secure-data-science-reference-architecture) open source project on GitHub.
 You can adjust role permission policies based on your specific security guidelines and requirements.